gusarov/river/README.md

 1) River.dll in NuGet - is a .Net Standard 2.0 library for any cross platform project

-2) River.exe for Windows - is a .Net Framwork 4.8 executable for Windows
+2) River.exe for Windows - is a .Net Framwork 4.8 application for Windows

 # Application Usage